sugiyama-hebbs/v9.1/script/target/readme_version.txt

     .1752 experiment version.
 Remove cursor from M trial.

-     .1752 experiment version.
+     .1753 experiment version.
 Remove cursor from M trial (same as .1752), and score calculation is in "absolute" scale (whereas it is relative to last hand direction in the original).

+     .1754 experiment version.
+Remove cursor clamping (+ rotation) in intervention.